-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance to have a greater voice in shaping public services in Renfrewshire.
-Renfrewshire Council is the first Council in the UK to have undertaken two All Children Wellbeing Survey, giving Renfrewshire a comprehensive picture of the issues facing school-age young people.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance funding.
+Funding continued to be allocated to community groups through Local Partnerships and the Celebrating Renfrewshire Fund during 2021, despite the impact of Covid.
+Diversity Equality Alliance Renfrewshire (DEAR Group) reports to the Forum for Empowering Communities within the community planning structure.
+The DEAR Group ensures that equality-focused organisations have ownership of activity to have a greater voice in shaping public services in Renfrewshire so that competing demands for service can be integrated into provision.
+Amongst other work during 2021, the DEAR Group provided valuable input on the differing impact of Covid on equalities groups, for inclusion in the development of the Community Renewal Strategy and Action Plan.
 2.3.6 Taking account of the interests of future generations of tax payers and service users.
-Strategic Needs Assessment As part of the development of the Local Outcome Improvement Plan and Council Plan, a strategic needs assessment was carried out between January and March 2017 with Renfrewshire communities.
+Strategic Needs Assessment As part of the development of the Local Outcomes Improvement Plan and Council Plan, a strategic needs assessment was carried out between January and March 2017 with Renfrewshire communities.
 A regular 'deep dive' of the relevance of the information is supported as part of the planning and development of services.
+Social Renewal Plan - Community Impact Assessment As part of the development of the Social Renewal Plan for Renfrewshire, an initial community impact assessment was carried out to develop a deeper understanding of the impact of COVID-19 on Renfrewshire's people and communities.
+This will be refreshed in 2022 with key elements of the Public Service panel, first undertaken in late 2020, being repeated with additional questioning